Jane Austen: Bath and Southampton

-The years from 1801 to 1804 are something of a blank space for Austen scholars as Cassandra destroyed all of her letters from her sister in this period for unknown reasons.
-In December 1802, Austen received her only known proposal of marriage.
+The years from 1801 to 1804 are something of a blank space for Austen scholars as Cassandra destroyed all her letters from her sister in this period for unknown reasons.
+In December 1802 Austen received her only known proposal of marriage.
 She and her sister visited Alethea and Catherine Bigg, old friends who lived near Basingstoke.
 Their younger brother, Harris Bigg-Wither, had recently finished his education at Oxford and was also at home.
 Bigg-Wither proposed and Austen accepted.
 As described by Caroline Austen, Jane's niece, and Reginald Bigg-Wither, a descendant, Harris was not attractive—he was a large, plain-looking man who spoke little, stuttered when he did speak, was aggressive in conversation, and almost completely tactless.
 However, Austen had known him since both were young and the marriage offered many practical advantages to Austen and her family.
 He was the heir to extensive family estates located in the area where the sisters had grown up.
 With these resources, Austen could provide her parents a comfortable old age, give Cassandra a permanent home and, perhaps, assist her brothers in their careers.
 By the next morning, Austen realised she had made a mistake and withdrew her acceptance.
 No contemporary letters or diaries describe how Austen felt about this proposal.
-Irvine described Bigg-Wither as a somebody who "...seems to have been a man very hard to like, let alone love".
+Irvine described Bigg-Wither as somebody who "...seems to have been a man very hard to like, let alone love".

-In 1814, Austen wrote a letter to her niece, Fanny Knight, who had asked for advice about a serious relationship, telling her that "having written so much on one side of the question, I shall now turn around & entreat you not to commit yourself farther, & not to think of accepting him unless you really do like him.
+In 1814 Austen wrote a letter to her niece Fanny Knight, who had asked for advice about a serious relationship, telling her that "having written so much on one side of the question, I shall now turn around & entreat you not to commit yourself farther, & not to think of accepting him unless you really do like him.
 Anything is to be preferred or endured rather than marrying without Affection".
-The English scholar Douglas Bush wrote that Austen had "had a very high ideal of the love that should unite a husband and wife ...
+The scholar Douglas Bush wrote that Austen had "had a very high ideal of the love that should unite a husband and wife ...
 All of her heroines ... know in proportion to their maturity, the meaning of ardent love".
-A possible autobiographical element in Sense and Sensibility occurs when Elinor Dashwood contemplates that "the worse and most irremediable of all evils, a connection for life" with an unsuitable man.
+A possible autobiographical element in Sense and Sensibility occurs when Elinor Dashwood contemplates "the worse and most irremediable of all evils, a connection for life" with an unsuitable man.